careers without boundaries...

 It doesn’t stop there as you’ll also receive excellent financial perks too, including:

-- sponsorship of your Graduate Diploma in Law (GDL) and Legal Practice Course (LPC) - we want to lessen the financial burden of law school so we’ll meet the cost of your course fees as well as give you a £5,000 maintenance grant (per course)
+- sponsorship of your Graduate Diploma in Law (GDL) and Legal Practice Course (LPC) - we want to lessen the financial burden of law school so we’ll meet the cost of your course fees as well as giving you a £5,000 maintenance grant (per course)

 - competitive salary - you will start on a salary no less than £26,000, if London based it will be no less than £36,500